Medford, Oregon: Sports

-In addition to having several athletes who were famous natives or residents of the city, Medford played host to several professional sports teams since 1948.
+Medford has played host to several professional sports teams since 1948.
 It was the home city for several professional baseball teams, most notably the Medford A's, later known as the Southern Oregon Timberjacks, of the Northwest League.
 They were a short-season single-A minor league baseball affiliate of the Oakland Athletics who played at historic Miles Field from 1979 to 1999 before relocating to Vancouver, British Columbia.

 Medford also hosted a professional indoor football team from the National Indoor Football League known as the Southern Oregon Heat in 2001.
 They played in the Compton Arena at the Jackson County Expo Park.

-Medford's Lava Lanes bowling alley previously hosted the PBA's Medford Open every January, which aired on ESPN, the last Open took place in 2009.
+Medford's Lava Lanes bowling alley previously hosted the PBA's Medford Open every January, which aired on ESPN; the last Open took place in 2009.

-Medford is the home of a Junior A hockey team, the Southern Oregon Spartans, who plays their home games at The RRRink in south Medford.
+Medford is the home of a Junior A hockey team, the Rogue Valley Royals, of the United States Premier Hockey League’s Northwest Division, playing their home games at The RRRink in south Medford.